 The Gradient Mesh Tool

 The Gradient Mesh tool, from the application toolbox, can be used to interactively create and edit gradient mesh objects.
 Gradient mesh objects are edited by selecting and moving the mesh nodes and adjusting the mesh edge curves, in a similar way as the Node tool is used to edit object shapes.

 When the mesh tool is selected, clicking on an object will automatically convert that object into a mesh object.
 When creating the mesh object, a new mesh node is inserted at the clicking location of the object.
 The new mesh object will consist of the four corner nodes and an inner node, with edges shaped according to the original object shape.
-To create a mesh object, without inserting a new mesh node hold the Command key, while clicking on the object.
+To create a mesh object, without inserting a new mesh node hold the Command (Mac) or Control (Windows) key, while clicking on the object.